Mohamed-Hamza/KlivvrCitySearch/README.md

 - Show city and country code as title and coordinates as subtitle.
 - Open location on Google Maps when a city is tapped.

+## How to Run

+1. Clone the repository.
+2. Open the project in Android Studio.
+3. Build and run the app on an emulator or physical device.

+## Dependencies

+- Kotlin
+- Jetpack Compose
+- Android Jetpack libraries
+- JSON serialization library (e.g., kotlinx.serialization)